-- The Department agrees to pay the reasonable costs of the foreign national’s return transportation to his/her home country should the Department terminate his/her employment before the expiration of the employment approved by USCIS.
+- The Department agrees to pay the reasonable costs of the foreign national’s return transportation to their home country should the Department terminate their employment before the expiration of the employment approved by USCIS.

 Please note that Human Resources and/or Faculty policies with regard to employment apply, and nothing in this policy implies otherwise.

-All paperwork related to Georgetown-sponsored H-1B petitions must be filed by OGS to ensure accuracy and consistency of University information that is sent to the U.S. Federal Government.
+All paperwork related to Georgetown-sponsored H-1B petitions must be filed by OGS to ensure accuracy and consistency of University information that is sent to the U.S. government.
 Use of outside attorneys is not permitted.

 Initiating Sponsorship Procedures

-The hiring Department and the employee each complete portions of the request, and the H-1B request must come from the hiring Department to OGS.
+The hiring Department and the employee each complete portions of the request, and the H-1B Request Form (PDF) must come from the hiring Department to OGS.